The Regulatory Burden

 - The U.S. Department of Energy

-What are the benefits of compliance software in the oil and gas industry?
+What are the benefits of risk and compliance software in the oil and gas industry?

-There are several benefits to organizations in the oil and gas industry who opt for compliance software to manage their regulatory requirements.
+There are several benefits to organizations in the oil and gas industry who opt for risk and compliance software to manage their regulatory requirements.
 These include:

 - Audit traceability and task notifications.
 Having all of the compliance task steps recorded creates a comprehensive audit trail to reference when improving business processes

-What is the role of compliance in the oil and gas industry?
+What is the role of compliance and risk in the oil and gas industry?

 Due to the critical nature of oil and gas to the global economy, the industry is heavily regulated.
 From emissions concerns to process safety management to standard corporate oversight, environmental compliance requirements of many kinds are deeply rooted in this industry.